How the Maldives became the biggest 2020 international tourism success story - KESQ

 Infrastructure played a role as well.
 Many resorts have private boat or plane transfers built into their packages, meaning that visitors who arrived in the country could get to their final destinations without encountering many — if any — other tourists.

-“Our guests are traveling less frequently, but for longer and with more purpose,” she said.
+“Our guests are traveling less frequently, but for longer and with more purpose,” he said.

 As a direct response to the increased amount of time visitors were spending in the Maldives and the fact that most people were going digital-only for work and school, the resort devised a special package for guests staying a full month.
 The 28-day offering includes meals, high-speed internet, wellness activities and use of a kids’ club and is priced from $42,600 for a family of four.